someonegg/bmsgpump/README.md

 bmsgpump
 ======

-bmsgpump provides a message-pump facility with golang.
+bmsgpump provides a binary message-pump facility with golang.

 The message-pump will continuously receive, process and send messages after startup.